Ankit-Pandey01/Journey/README.md

 # Journey
-This is the Journey of Git &amp; Github
+This is the Journey of Git &amp; Github.